What to do during Christmas Holidays in Porto?

 Starting as early as by end of November many Christmas markets will open their doors, some taking place the whole month of December while others happening on certain weekends.
 Different events will liven up the streets, squares, and other spaces of our beloved Porto.
 These markets are not only great place to find special gifts for your loved ones, but also to enjoy performances and taste our regional food and wine, usually coming from small local producers.

-Below are couple markets to get started with.
+Below are couple markets for Christmas 2018 to get started with.
 When you arrive in Porto, also check at the closest tourist information center and you`ll get a list with the other ones taking place at that particular moment.

 On Dec 2nd, 9th, 16th, 23rd and 30th starting at 10am you will find Mercado do Alegria taking place at Jardim do Passeio Alegre.

 For all the wine lovers, on Dec 1st and 2nd Yeatman hotel is hosting Christmas Wine Experience 2018.
 A unique event where you will be have the opportunity to discover more than 200 Portuguese wines.
 Additionally, a Bazar do Natal (Christmas market) will take place too.

 Like many other European cities, Porto is no exception on decorating its streets.
 Starting already at the beginning of December the streets will proudly carry the Christmas lights till the first week of January.
 Be sure to go for a nighty walk before or after the dinner to see what city has to offer.
 Some of the neightbourhoods to visit are Praça Batalha, Avenida Dom Alfanso Henriques, and the streets of Bolhão, Alegria, Damião de Góis, Oliveira Monteiro and Loureiro.
 You might also end up your walk at the Galerias area for a glass of wine, cocktail or some Port.